listfold/mousetail/README.md

 ### Anki Must Be Closed

 The MCP server and Anki application both access the same SQLite database files directly.
-Because SQLite uses file-based locking, **you must close Anki before using the MCP server**.
-Attempting to use both simultaneously will result in "Collection is locked" errors.
+Because SQLite uses file-based locking, **you should close Anki before using the MCP server**.
+Attempting to use both simultaneously can result in "Collection is locked" errors.

 ### How Collections Are Accessed